M-Abdullah-Jutt/Students_Marks_Calculator/README.md

 Must run the program on your machine and enjoy the output.

 It's possible you won't like it, but as a beginner, it's a great step for me towards the development industry.

+**Second Project Name:** Pizza Sales Dashboard

+**Tool:** Power BI

+**Description:**
+In this project, I perform analysis and visualization on a dataset that is related to Pizza Sales.
+Such an amazing experience because I created a dynamic dashboard for the first time using a BI tool.